NCC-CNC/wheretowork-input-formatting/README.md

 ## Getting Started
-#### Before you can run `02_format_data.R` you must create a new 'metadata.csv` that defines the following properties for each raster layer in the project:
+#### Before you can run `02_format_data.R` you must create a new 'metadata.csv` that defines the following properties for each raster layer in the project.
+You can view a QC'd version [here.](https://github.com/NCC-CNC/wheretowork-input-formatting/blob/main/W2W/metadata/sw-on-metadata.csv)

 - **Type** <br>
 Available choices: theme, weight or include.